isaacprada/AI-wizard-consultant/README.md

 A first set of training data for the first optimization iterations of the AI model will be input by our team based on real cases of SME we have analyzed in the past.
 Then once we have a minimum viable version which appears to work more or less correctly we can start asking real companies to input their own data with our guidance.

 ## Challenges

 This AI-consultant is a wizard, which sounds smart, but it is not an experienced human consultant.
 It cannot pick up many of the nuances and details that make consulting an art, based on experience and methods, but not pure magic.
 However, for the first stages of a typical management consultancy project for an SME I have found over the years that most of the initial main problems and issues are common to most SMEs and an AI consultant can analyze them and offer a first-stage set of measures which can already have important positive results on the SME.
 However this consultant is not able to analyze complex or mixed problems or larger companies in general.
 Thankfully that's where humans can really help!

 ## What next?

 My dream is for this AI consultant to become widely accessible for many SMEs, also in developing and under-developped countries, so that more data is gathered and can better help more SMEs.
 This is when funding would be required, to scale up the project and launch a pro-bono service for low-resource SMEs worldwide.
 Of course, from a technical standpoint, help and proposals from other AI experts and from other experienced management consultants would be very fruitful.
+Want to join and add a bit of your art and magic to the project?

 ## Acknowledgments